Adversarial Image Color Transformations in Explicit Color Filter Space: Related Work

 cAdv directly integrates the attack optimization into the process of automatically colorizing gray-scale images by using a DNN-based colorization model that has been pre-trained on massive image data~\cite{zhang2017real}.
 The optimization can be expressed as:

 where $\mathcal{C}$ is the colorization model, and $X_L \in \mathbb{R} ^{H \times W \times 1}$ is the L channel of the image in CIELAB color space.
-Specifically, the sparse input hints, $X_{ab} \in \mathbb{R} ^{H \times W \times 2}$ , are taken from the original color image at locations determined by a binary mask $M \in \mathbb{B} ^{H \times W \times 1}$.
-The number and locations of hints can be varied to implicitly control the colorization.
-In order to produce realistic colorization, cAdv is designed to preserve colors in image regions that have relatively low tolerance of color changes.
+Specifically, the sparse input hints, $X_{ab} \in \mathbb{R} ^{H \times W \times 2}$, are taken from the original color image at locations determined by a binary mask $M \in \mathbb{B} ^{H \times W \times 1}$.
+The number and locations of hints can be varied to implicitly control colorization.
+In order to produce realistic colorization, cAdv is designed to preserve colors in image regions that have a relatively low tolerance for color changes.
 To this end, a pixel-wise color distribution output by the colorization model is used to calculate the entropy of each pixel.
 Any given image is segmented into 8 clusters based on the pixel values of the AB color channels, and then color hints will be sampled from low-entropy cluster(s) in order to guide the automatic colorization to preserve colors in image regions that fall in these clusters.
+Note that cAdv only works for images with a size of $224\times224$ due to the fixed input resolution of the colorization model.

 ReColorAdv does not provide an explicit color transformation space because its parameters cannot be explicitly adjusted.
 Instead, it is implicitly controlled based on additional smoothness regularization and color transformation-agnostic, pixel-wise $L_p$ bounds.
-In addition, the color interpolation and smoothness regularization in ReColorAdv make it not directly interpretable to humans. cAdv also lacks an explicit color transformation space and human-interpretability due to the use of a non-transparent neural network and no bound constraints.
-Compared to ColorFool, the current state-of-the-art human-interpretable approach, our AdvCF can yields better results on both the image acceptability (cf. Table~\ref{tab:user}) and efficiency (cf. Table~\ref{tab:trans}).
+In addition, the color interpolation and smoothness regularization in ReColorAdv make it not directly interpretable to humans. cAdv also lacks an explicit color transformation space and human interpretability due to the use of a non-transparent neural network and no bound constraints.
+Compared to ColorFool, the current state-of-the-art human-interpretable approach, our AdvCF can yield better results on both image acceptability (cf. Table~\ref{tab:user}) and efficiency (cf. Table~\ref{tab:trans}).